 Living Trusts and Taxes in Mississippi

 A living trust will have no impact on the Mississippi estate tax or inheritance tax, since the state does not levy either kind.
 There are benefits at the federal level, but only if you are leaving a very large estate behind.
-The federal estate tax (also called the death tax) only kicks in after the exemption of $11.4 million for individuals and $22.8 million for couples has been reached.
+The federal estate tax (also called the death tax) only kicks in after the exemption of 12.06 million for individuals and $24.12 for couples in 2022 is reached.
+This is up from $11.4 million for individuals and $22.8 million for couples in 2021.

 Since Mississippi has a simplified process for small estates, a living trust makes sense for estates larger than $50,000.
 It is especially recommended if your estate is complicated, if you want to delay the distribution of your assets or if you want to provide for someone who has special needs.
 Mississippi does not use the Uniform Probate Code, so probate takes time and can be costly.